 If this is your first foray into better audio, you’re in for a real treat!
-Below I’m going to list out my top recommendations with regard to Headphones and Amplifiers.
+Below I’m going to list my top recommendations with regard to Headphones and Amplifiers.

 If you’re new to all this and want to upgrade your sound, you’re most certainly in the right place!!

 If you’re coming from cheaper headphones like those you’d find in your local Drug Store (or you’ve just never heard anything good), then be prepared to have your life changed almost immeasurably.

 One of my good friends had no idea what she was missing out on until I let her borrow my Sennheiser HD600 and an iFi xCAN.

-*smooth, sexy voice* “Yeah girl, you can.
-Lol.
+*smooth, sexy voice* “Yeah girl, you can.” 😉 Lol.
 It’s extremely versatile in that sense.

-Her reluctance to give me my headphones back stemmed from the sheer mind blowing experience of it all.
+Her reluctance to give me my headphones back stemmed from the sheer mind-blowing experience of it all.